hehuan2363/ReqExtraction/README.md

 ## Deploying Elsewhere

 1. Clone or copy the repository to the target machine.
-2. Ensure `pdftohtml` (Poppler suite) is installed.
-3. Create a virtual environment if desired:
+2. Create a virtual environment if desired:
    ```bash
    python3 -m venv .venv
    source .venv/bin/activate
    pip install -r requirements.txt
    ```
-   (This currently loads no extra packages but keeps your deployment structured.)
-4. Use the CLI or start the web UI as shown above.
+3. Use the CLI or start the web UI as shown above.
 For production, consider placing the script behind a proper WSGI server or reverse proxy; `src/server.py` is intentionally lightweight and lacks hardening.

 ## Customisation Notes

 - The heuristics that skip boilerplate live in `src/extract_clauses.py` (`SKIP_PATTERNS` and `looks_like_fragment`).
 Adjust them if your standards use different watermarks or formatting.
 - Row truncation and the modal behaviour are implemented in plain JavaScript within `src/server.py`; tweak the limit or styling in `truncate_text()` / the embedded CSS.
-- The extractor relies on Poppler layout coordinates.
+- The extractor now parses layout information via `pdfminer.six`.
 Different PDFs might still require refinement—validate the outputs when onboarding new document families.

 ## Troubleshooting

-- **`pdftohtml: command not found`** – install Poppler utilities per the prerequisites section.
+- **`ModuleNotFoundError: pdfminer`** – run `python3 -m pip install -r requirements.txt` to install dependencies.
 - **Empty outputs** – verify the PDF contains numeric headings following the expected pattern; table-heavy documents may need new parsing rules.
 - **Permission errors when starting the server** – avoid privileged ports or run behind a socket handed to the process by your init system.